franklauder/franklauder.github.io/_posts/2022-12-19-new-persist.md

 <br/><br/>

-mproving upon a students first term experience is a major factor in their decision to return for the next term.
+Improving upon a students first term experience is a major factor in their decision to return for the next term.
 Retaining new enrolled undergraduate students is of utmost importance for colleges.
 Changing economic times has only increased the urgency of improving retention rates.
 Many colleges are tuition dependent and have little room to maneuver when it comes to cashflow.
 Improving retention even buy a small percentage can keep college budgets in the black.
 It’s because of this urgency that I started this project.
 The goal of which was to create classification models that can predict which students are at risk of not returning.

 To access the project, click on the Persistence Classification link below.